Associative and Lie deformations of Poisson algebras

 \section{Abstract}

-Considering a Poisson algebra as a non associative algebra satisfying the Markl-Remm identity, we study deformations of Poisson algebras as deformations of this non associative algebra.
-This gives a natural interpretation of deformations which preserves the underlying associative structure and to study deformations which preserve the underlying Lie algebra.
+Considering a Poisson algebra as a nonassociative algebra satisfying the Markl-Remm identity, we study deformations of Poisson algebras as deformations of this nonassociative algebra.
+This gives a natural interpretation of deformations which preserve the underlying associative structure and of deformations which preserve the underlying Lie algebra.